QA-Shivam/chaintest-testng/README.md

-Chaintest Integration with TestNG:
+# Chaintest Integration with TestNG
 This project demonstrates the integration of Chaintest Reports with TestNG for generating detailed test execution reports.
 Chaintest is a powerful reporting tool that allows you to capture and analyze your Selenium test results in a comprehensive way.

-Prerequisites
+# Prerequisites
 Before you begin, ensure you have the following installed:

 Java (JDK 11 or above): Download JDK